walles/moar/README.md

   * moar.rb file1.txt file2.txt
   * moar.rb file1.txt < file2.txt

 * Make it possible to install system-wide using "rake install".
+Don't forget to fix the version number when doing this.

 * Test on Ubuntu